dustinpfister/blog_posts/_posts/js-script-tag.md

 layout: post
 categories: js
 id: 361
-updated: 2019-01-21 18:20:24
+updated: 2019-01-21 18:57:33
-version: 1.2
+version: 1.3
 ---

-[Script tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) come into play with web devlopment when I want to do anything that involves the use of client side javaScript in a website.
+[Script tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) come into play with web development when I want to do anything that involves the use of client side javaScript in a website.
 In this post I will be sharing all the little things there are to know about when working with script tags to get things working with client side javaScript.

 <!-- more -->